Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 }

 function foo {
   // not technically a block.
-However, we can treat is as a block. let foo = 42;               // foo has block scope console.log(foo);
+However, we can treat it as a block. let foo = 42;               // foo has block scope console.log(foo);
 }